 - Select Statistical Test Style — These are the Tests of the Kolmogorov-Smirnov Type available (Kolmogorov-Smirnov, Lilliefors, Shapiro-Wilk, D'Agostino-Pearson, Smirnov).
 Select “Lilliefors”.

 Select Optional Columns

-Selected Columns — Select columns by highlighting and then either dragging and dropping into the Selected Columns window, or click on the arrow button to move highlighted columns into the Selected Columns window.The Selected Columns window is a split window; you can insert columns as Column of Interest, Group By Columns.
+Selected Columns — Select columns by highlighting and then either dragging and dropping into the Selected Columns window, or click the arrow button to move highlighted columns into the Selected Columns window.The Selected Columns window is actually a split window; you can insert columns as Column of Interest, Group By Columns.
 Make sure you have the correct portion of the window highlighted.

 - Column of Interest — The column that specifies the numeric variable to be tested for normality.

-- Group By Columns — The columns which specify the variables whose distinct value combinations will categorize the data, so a separate test is performed on each category.
+- Group By Columns — The columns which specify the variables whose distinct value combinations categorize the data, so a separate test is performed on each category.

-- Selected Columns — Select columns by highlighting and then either dragging and dropping into the Selected Columns window, or click on the arrow button to move highlighted columns into the Selected Columns window.
+- Selected Columns — Select columns by highlighting and then either dragging and dropping into the Selected Columns window, or click the arrow button to move highlighted columns into the Selected Columns window.